-A bright, centrally located modern two-bedroom apartment (sleeps 1–4) a few meters from the Royal Mile, with a lift and free parking and within easy walking distance of the major tourist attractions, festival venues, shops, nightlife and transport connections.
+A bright, centrally located modern two-bedroom apartment (sleeps 1–4) a few meters from the Royal Mile, with free parking and within easy walking distance of the major tourist attractions, festival venues, shops, nightlife and transport connections.
 Car-parking is available on request.

 The living room has an attractive corner window, with views towards Salisbury Crags.
 The modern kitchen is well provided with crockery, cutlery, glasses and kitchenware, as well as a washing machine, dishwasher, fridge, cooker and microwave.
 There are a dining table and chairs in the kitchen.